Welcome Aboard: Client Onboarding

 2. Schedule Our First Working Session.
 During this time, we review the work that needs to be done.
 I also use this time to gather all necessary assets from my client, such as passwords, branding guidelines, logos, bios, and other relevant assets needed as we begin our work together.
 This ensures I have all the information needed to get started.

 3. Setup and Integration.
-Using my onboarding checklist, I create a digital folder for my new clients, add their information to my contact management system, and integrate them into my tools (e.g., password manager, time tracking software, project management tool).
+Using my onboarding checklist, I create a digital folder for my new clients, add their information to my contact management system, and integrate them into my tools (e.g., a password manager, time-tracking software, and a project management tool).
 And if we were introduced by a mutual friend/client/colleague (as is nearly always the case), I also make a note to send a referral gift to that person.

 4. Continuous Engagement.
 In addition to frequently checking in and providing progress updates, I connect with my clients on LinkedIn and add them to my newsletter subscribers list.
 Regular engagement helps build a strong relationship and keeps my clients updated.